 Clinical UM Guideline

 This document addresses psychological testing.
-The medical necessity criteria outlined in this document for psychological testing include two categories; Severity of Illness and Intensity of Service.
-Severity of Illness criteria includes descriptions of the member's condition and circumstances.
-Intensity of Service criteria describes the services being provided.
+The medical necessity criteria outlined in this document for psychological testing includes severity of illness which includes descriptions of the member's condition and circumstances.

 Note: Please see the following related documents for additional information: